steve-soji/alx-pre_course/0x01-git/README.md

-my first readme file has been updated successfully from the githug interface
+my first readme file has been updated successfully from the github live interface